Quantum Discord Witness With Uncharacterized Devices: Introduction

 \section{Introduction}

-Quantum discord is one type of correlation of quantumness \cite{ollivier2001quantum,modi2012classical}, and unlike entanglement \cite{horodecki2009quantum}, exists in a wide rang of bipartite quantum states.
-Since quantum discord shows its power in diversified tasks, such as mixed state quantum computing \cite{knill1998power,datta2008quantum}, remote state preparation \cite{dakic2012quantum}, coherent quantum interactions \cite{gu2012observing}, bounding distributed entanglement \cite{chuan2012quantum}, quantum channel discrimination \cite{weedbrook2016discord}, quantum metrology \cite{girolami2013characterizing}, quantum state merging \cite{cavalcanti2011operational,madhok2011interpreting}, and other quantum information processes \cite{modi2012classical}, researchers have paid much attention to it in last two decades.
-One attractive characteristic of quantum discord is that it is not as fragile as entanglement.
-Even a separable state may carry a non-zero amount of quantum discord and thus, can be useful for achieving various quantum information tasks.
-Specifically, it can to some extent be preserved in a noisy environment.
+Quantum discord (QD) is one type of correlation of quantumness \cite{ollivier2001quantum,modi2012classical}, and unlike entanglement \cite{horodecki2009quantum}, exists in a wide rang of bipartite quantum states.
+Since QD shows its power in diversified tasks, such as mixed state quantum computing \cite{knill1998power,datta2008quantum}, remote state preparation \cite{dakic2012quantum}, coherent quantum interactions \cite{gu2012observing}, bounding distributed entanglement \cite{chuan2012quantum}, quantum channel discrimination \cite{weedbrook2016discord}, quantum metrology \cite{girolami2013characterizing}, quantum state merging \cite{cavalcanti2011operational,madhok2011interpreting}, and other quantum information processes \cite{modi2012classical}, researchers have paid much attention to it in last two decades.
+One attractive characteristic of QD is that it is not as fragile as entanglement.
+For example, it has been proven that, for almost all positive-discord states, discord cannot vanish suddenly and permanently at a finite time \cite{yu2009sudden}, which is totally different from entanglement \cite{ferraro2010almost}.
+Therefore, it can to some extent be preserved in a noisy environment.
+One other characteristic is that, even a separable state may carry a non-zero amount of QD and thus, can be useful for achieving various quantum information tasks.

-Like other quantum resources, it is of significant importance to detect quantum discord.
+Like other quantum resources, it is of significant importance to detect QD.
 State tomography always works out, but it requires sufficient and accurate measurements.
-For instance, the number of measurement grows squarely when comes to a $d \times d$ dimensional bipartite systems.
-The demand of practical implementations sometimes limits the power of state tomography since real-world devices would not always work well, and therefore a much more practical approach to detect or witness the quantum discord is in need.
+For instance, the number of measurement grows squarely when it comes to a $d \times d$ dimensional bipartite systems.
+The demand of practical implementations sometimes limits the power of state tomography since real-world devices would not always work well, and therefore a much more practical approach to detect or witness the QD is in need.